Staffing

 Curriculum

-Years 7, 8 and 9 follow the standard Key Stage 3 QCA curriculum.
+Years 7 and 8 undertake projects in line with the standard Key Stage 3 QCA curriculum.

-Years 10 and 11 may take either the Level 2 Extended Certificate/Diploma GCSE Music according to musical ability.
+Years 9, 10 and 11 may take either the BTEC Level 2 Award or OCR GCSE Music.

-Students in the Sixth Form can then follow on with AS/A2 pure music, AS/A2 music technology, Level 3 Subsidiary Diploma in either composing or performing, Level 3 Diploma or Level 3 Extended Diploma.
+Students in the Sixth Form can then follow on with OCR AS/A2 Music, BTEC Level 3 Subsidiary Diploma in either composing or performing, BTEC Level 3 Diploma or BTEC Level 3 Extended Diploma.

 All music students this year have gained places at their first choice university.